UKHO/docs/docs/quality-assurance/test-strategy.md

 * Non-functional requirements and testing should be considered alongside other forms of testing
 * Determining requirements and expected results will involve the architecture and product manager communities

+### Safety

+* Safety assurance is part of our core test and software engineering processes (Is the product safe for the end user)
+* We have adopted BS EN 61508-3:2010 as our safety standard
+* The test engineer champions safety but it is the responsbility of the whole team.

 ### Test Generation

 * Test scenarios should be generated from a BDD approach